Forum on China–Africa Cooperation: 2003, Addis Ababa, Ethiopia

 The second Ministerial Conference was held in Addis Ababa, Ethiopia, from 15 to 16 December 2003.
 Chinese Premier Wen Jiabao, Ethiopian Prime Minister Meles Zenawi, six African presidents, three vice presidents, two other prime ministers, and one president of the senate, as well as President Alpha Oumar Konare of the Commission of African Union, and the representative of the UN Secretary General attended the opening ceremony and delivered speeches.
 More than 70 ministers from China and 44 African countries attended the conference.
 The Conference passed the Addis Ababa Action Plan (2004–2006).

 Through the 2003 FOCAC plan, China announced it would "grant zero-tariff treatment to some commodities of African LDCs [least developed countries] for access to the Chinese market.
 The Chinese side will, starting from 2004, negotiate lists of tariff-free goods and the rules of origin with the countries concerned on a bilateral basis."

+The 2003 summit was the first at which cultural cooperation was a point of emphasis.

 2006, Beijing, China

 The first FOCAC Summit and the third Ministerial Conference were held in Beijing from November 3 to 5, 2006.
-Hu Jintao, President of China, and heads of state or heads of government from 35 African countries attended this Summit.
-President Hu rolled out $5 billion worth of concessionary loans to Africa during the summit.
-As one of the "Eight Measures" for Sino-African relations, President Hu announced the creation of the China-Africa Development Fund to further Chinese investment in Africa with US$1 billion of initial funding with its fund expected to grow to US$5 billion in the future.
+Hu Jintao, General Secretary of the Chinese Communist Party and President of China, and heads of state or heads of government from 35 African countries attended this Summit.
+Hu Jintao rolled out $5 billion worth of concessionary loans to Africa during the summit.
+As one of the "Eight Measures" for Sino-African relations, Hu Jintao announced the creation of the China-Africa Development Fund to further Chinese investment in Africa with US$1 billion of initial funding with its fund expected to grow to US$5 billion in the future.

 China also pledged to open its markets further to African countries, and to increase the number of products from African least developed countries that are eligible for tariff exemptions.

 China first announced its Agricultural Technology Demonstrations Centers at the 2006 meeting.
 Agricultural Technology Demonstration Centers are a major component of China's agricultural cooperation with African countries.
 The function of these centers is to transmit agricultural expertise and technology from China to developing countries in Africa while also creating market opportunities for Chinese companies in the agricultural sector.